 Zelda II: The Adventure of Link is an oddity, and not just because its title didn’t start with “The Legend of Zelda.”
 After the success of the original, Nintendo decided to alter the formula for the direct sequel significantly.
 It subbed the top-down perspective for sidescrolling and had an integral emphasis on RPG tropes.
 As a result, The Adventure of Link is probably the most trying game in the series as well as the most divisive.
 It’s passable (even good), but some of the Zelda magic slipped in this transition.
 Still, Zelda II has its share of die-hard fans.
 But if you want classic gameplay that invites nostalgia, you might opt to pass on this title.

-Phantom Hourglass was a predecessor to Spirit Tracks.
-It shared its artistic style and use of a Steamboat (rather than a train) for travel.
-Put side-by-side, the games are companions to one another, but Phantom Hourglass’s dungeons weren’t as exciting.
-Because of this, it sits at the bottom of our list.
-We just weren’t very impressed when we compared it to other traditional Zelda games.
+Phantom Hourglass, the predecessor to Spirit Tracks, shared its artistic style and use of a Steamboat (rather than a train) for travel.
+A cursory glance gives the impression that the two games are more similar than not, but Phantom Hourglass’s dungeons weren’t as exciting, and it wasn’t as impressive as other traditional Zelda titles.
+Because of this, we had to put it at the bottom of our list.

 18. The Legend of Zelda: Tri Force Heroes